Rockford, Illinois: Settlement and development

 The 1850s brought industry that would change Rockford forever.
 In 1853, inventor John Henry Manny moved to Rockford to produce horse-drawn mechanical reapers for farmers and transport the finished products by rail.
 Chicago implement manufacturer Cyrus McCormick (whose company became International Harvester) took Manny to court after he produced nearly 6,000 machines; Manny would prevail on both judgement and an appeal.
 Along with the production of agricultural machines, Swedish furniture cooperatives established the city as a manufacturing base.
 The Rockford Union Furniture Company, under John Erlander, spearheaded these cooperatives.
-Today, Erlander's home is a Rockford museum that shows his efforts in elevating Rockford to second in furniture manufacturing in the nation, behind Grand Rapids.
+Today, Erlander's home is a Rockford museum that shows his efforts in elevating Rockford to second in furniture manufacturing in the United States, behind Grand Rapids.

 During the Civil War, one of the first Illinois regiments to be mobilized, the Zouaves, were from Rockford.
 The city also served as the site for Camp Fuller, a training site for four other infantry regiments.

 In 1884, Rockford established its first city-wide public school district, constructing Rockford Central High School in 1885; following the construction of the high school, the district began construction of brick multi-story multigrade school buildings across the city.

 The Rockford Female Seminary became the alma mater of Jane Addams in 1881.
-This move accompanied the Seminary's transition into a more complete curriculum, which was represented by its renaming to Rockford College in 1892.
+The move accompanied the Seminary's transition into a more complete curriculum, which was represented by its renaming to Rockford College in 1892.
 Culture flourished with the founding of the Mendelssohn Club in 1884, which became the oldest operating music club in the United States.
-This was complemented by the construction of a Carnegie library in 1902, which became the first building of Rockford's public library system.
+It was complemented by the construction of a Carnegie library in 1902, which became the first building of Rockford's public library system.
 1903 saw the dedication of the Winnebago County Veterans Memorial Hall in the presence of sitting President Theodore Roosevelt.
 Roosevelt returned to Rockford during his campaign in 1912 and again to address the soldiers at Camp Grant, a training site for World War I soldiers.